 Born in 1960, George Benjamin began composing at the age of seven.
 In 1976 he entered the Paris Conservatoire to study with Messiaen, after which he worked with Alexander Goehr at King's College Cambridge.

 Ringed by the Flat Horizon was played at the BBC Proms by the BBCSO under Mark Elder when he was just 20.
 The London Sinfonietta, under Simon Rattle, premiered At First Light two years later.
 Antara was commissioned for the 10th anniversary of the Pompidou centre in 1987 and Three Inventions was written for the 75th Salzburg Festival in 1995.
 The LSO under Boulez premiered Palimpsests in 2002 to mark the opening of ‘By George’, a season-long portrait at the Barbican.
-In 2012 the Southbank Centre presented a retrospective of his work as part of the UK’s Cultural Olympiad, and recent years have seen further multi-concert retrospectives of his work in Paris, Lucerne, London, San Francisco, Frankfurt, Aix, Turin, Milan, Aldeburgh, Toronto and New York.
+In 2012 the Southbank Centre presented a retrospective of his work as part of the UK’s Cultural Olympiad, and recent years have seen further multi-concert retrospectives of his work in Paris, Lucerne, San Francisco, Frankfurt, Aix, Turin, Milan, Aldeburgh, Toronto and New York.
 George Benjamin is a “Zeitinsel” artist at the Konzerthaus Dortmund in March 2016, conducting a weekend of his compositions including the German premiere of Dream of the Song.

 His first operatic work Into the Little Hill, written with playwright Martin Crimp, was commissioned by the 2006 Festival d'Automne in Paris.
-Their second collaboration, Written on Skin, premiered at the Aix-en-Provence festival in July 2012 and has been scheduled by almost twenty international opera houses since then and has won as many international awards.
+Their second collaboration, Written on Skin, premiered at the Aix-en-Provence festival in July 2012 and has been scheduled by over twenty international opera houses since then and has won as many international awards.
 He conducted the UK premiere at the Royal Opera House, Covent Garden, in March 2013; the production was filmed and broadcast by BBC television.